supremelucifer/HomeAssistantAssist/README.md

     ![Debug Assistant](https://community-assets.home-assistant.io/original/4X/5/9/c/59cad339a22cb65c63996f58e28d412f73a6d40f.png)

 ### To get the `home_assistant_agent_id` from your AI integration (if you are using one, such as Google AI or Open AI), follow the steps below::
-- The `agent_id` is the ID of the generative AI entity, for example:
+- The `agent_id` is the ID of the generative AI entity:
   1. Go to **Settings** > **Devices & Services** > **Integrations** > **OpenAI Conversation** or **Google Generative AI** and you will see "1 service and 1 entity", click on the entity and the entity will be displayed in the **Entity ID** column.

 ### Publishing the Skill